Check if something might be a scam

 It might be a scam if:

-- it seems too good to be true – for example, a holiday that’s significantly cheaper than you’d expect it to be
+it seems too good to be true – for example, a holiday that’s much cheaper than you’d expect

-- you’ve been asked to pay in an unusual way – for example, by vouchers or wire transfer
+you've been asked to pay in an unusual way – for example, by iTunes vouchers or through a transfer service like MoneyGram or Western Union

 If you think you’ve paid too much for something